Through these troubled times we have undertaken the following precautions in line with Public Health England and our regulator’s recommendations:

 - Anyone booking an appointment is asked via an online form if they have any symptoms or have been in recent contact with anyone with symptoms, depending on these circumstances they may not be accepted for treatment yet.
 This has to be done before every visit.

-- Patients are asked to wait in their car or outside until 5 minutes prior to their appointment.
+- Patients are asked arrive no earlier than 5 minutes prior to their appointment.

 - Appointment times are spaced out to reducing the number of people in the building at any time and allow time for cleaning surfaces between treatments.